sofianinho/TIL/docker/2018-08-17-sctp-and-docker-18.06-ce.md

 # Client
 docker run -it --rm --network sctp2 sofianinho/iperf3:3.6-ubuntu18.04 -c 10.0.3.3 -p 5201 --sctp --nstreams 4 --len 10k --parallel 4
 ```
-- Does not work with SCTP as shown in the commands.
+- Does not work with SCTP with the commands above.
 Wireshark shows HEARTBEAT messages, no DATA.
 Both TCP and UDP work fine

 #### With echo-sctp